 All proposed SEPs must be submitted to the District in writing using the District's SEP application.
-SEP applications will be accepted through a public solicitation process during discrete application periods.
-Applications will not be accepted after the solicitation closing date.
+SEP applications will be accepted through a public solicitation process.

 SEP applications will contain the following:

 - A complete description of the project - A description of the SEP categories the project addresses - A description of the expected air quality benefits - Expected reductions in air pollution should be fully described and substantiated - When possible, a quantification of the expected air pollution reduction achieved - List of project costs and projected timelines and completion date(s)